Echigo-Tsumari Art Field 2026

 【Important Notes】

-・If purchased online, you must exchange your ticket for a paper ticket at the respective facility before use.
+・If you purchase tickets online, you must exchange them for paper tickets at the respective facilities before use.

 ・No refunds or cancellations are permitted after purchase.